Aghawafaabbass/Saskatoon-Cryospheric-Road-ML/README.md

 <div align="center">

-*Built for safer roads in sub-arctic cities.
+*Built for safer winter roads.
 Open-source.
 Reproducible.
 Deployable.*

 ⭐ **Star this repository** if you find it useful!